addelany/metab_model/README.md

 All data were obtained through open-access online repositories (NTL-LTER, USGS).

 # Contents
-The six lakes are organized by their respective identifiers from the high resolution National Hydrography Dataset (NHD):
+The six lakes are organized by their respective identifiers from the USGS high resolution National Hydrography Dataset (NHD):
 * Lake Mendota = nhdhr_143249470
 * Lake Monona = nhdhr_143249640
 * Allequash Lake = nhdhr_69886156